-Bird Conservancy of the Rockies manages several databases in coordination with partners in the bird conservation community.
+Bird Conservancy of the Rockies manages several databases (links below) in coordination with partners in the bird conservation community.

 Rocky Mountain Avian Data Center